 - The deceased estate’s income is more than the tax-free threshold for individuals.

-- A beneficiary is listed to receive any of the deceased estate’s income at that income year.
+- A beneficiary is listed to receive any of the deceased estate’s income in that income year.

 - A beneficiary listed on the estate is not an Australian tax resident.